dhh1128/codecraft.co/smart-geeks-think-like-cheerleaders.md

 So how does cheerleading say anything profound about the business of designing and making software?

 Judges in cheerleading are looking at a gestalt, not so much at individuals.
-The lines of the entire team, the volume boost from a simultaneous clap, the way they turn in collective unity to create a visual impression--this is what separates the superb from the average.
+The lines of the entire team, the volume boost from a simultaneous clap, the way they turn in collective unity to create a visual impression &mdash; this is what separates the superb from the average.

 I saw several winning teams make small mistakes.
 One time a girl slipped as her teammates were doing a lift.
 She was trying to stand on shoulders, but missed; her foot dropped down into the crook of one of the lifter's elbows instead.
 But she stayed vertical, and she raised her hand to salute the crowd at the same moment as her twin on the opposite side of the formation.

 If I hadn't been studying carefully, I would have missed the mistake.
-I suspect most of the crowd did--they were all focused on the symmetry of the overall performance, which didn't waver.
+I suspect most of the crowd did &mdash; they were all focused on the symmetry of the overall performance, which didn't waver.

 Cheer is a competition won by harmonious systems, not individual superstars.